 The life-changing COVID-19 vaccine needs to be stored at low and steady temperatures, which reduce biological activity and preserve the vaccine.
-Standard laboratory-grade freezers that maintain a temperature of –20°C will work for the Moderna vaccine.
-However, the Pfitzer vaccine requires a ULT freezer, which is commercial equipment that can maintain a temperature of –80°C.
+Standard laboratory-grade freezers that maintain a temperature of –20°C will work for the Moderna and Johnson & Johnson vaccines.
+But the Pfizer vaccine requires a ULT freezer, which is commercial equipment that can maintain a temperature of –80°C.

 The Centers for Disease Control and Prevention “requires vaccines to be stored in high-performance freezers that meet strict specifications, according to the Emerging Technologies Coordinating Council’s (ETCC’s) Ultra-Low Temperature Freezers: Opening the Door to Energy Savings in Laboratories.

 These ULT freezers are effective but they consume a lot of energy.
 Fortunately, there are energy-efficient options that utilities can incentivize and promote to reduce energy consumption while helping communities store and distribute the COVID vaccines.